ylesia-wu/power-outage-analysis/README.md

 The question we are going to research on is that: are the geographical distributions of the number of outages caused by severe weather different in summer vs. in winter?

-First, we created a new column called `season`, dividing the `MONTH` values into four groups: spring for month 3,4,5; summer for month 6,7,8; fall for month 9,10,11; winter for month 12,1,2.
+First, we created a new column called `season`, dividing the `MONTH` values into four groups: spring for months 3,4,5; summer for months 6,7,8; fall for months 9,10,11; winter for months 12,1,2.

 We will conduct a permutation test.